Frequently Asked Questions

 A conflict of interest is any financial interest or other opportunity for tangible personal benefit that may compromise, or reasonably appear to compromise, the independence of judgment with which the employee performs his/her responsibilities at the University.
 The circumstances should be disclosed to their supervisor, Purchasing and the Faculty Conflict of Interest Information Officer, if applicable.

 7. What can I do to safeguard my assets?

 Answer: University assets should be appropriately restricted.
 This would include locking up cash and providing limited access to computers and the information contained therein.
 Access should be removed upon termination.

 8. What should I do to backup my computer?

 Answer: Multiple technology solutions are available for backing up systems and data; users should work with their technology departments to develop a process that ensures critical data is recoverable in the event of a disaster or primary data loss.
 The process should include a regular backup schedule, off-site storage, backup data being readily available, and recovery testing.
 Backup data should be stored at a location not adjacent to the original site.

 9. What should I do if I suspect an employee is committing fraud or violating MSU policies and procedures?

 Answer: Internal Audit recommends first notifying a supervisor if possible, and then calling the Internal Audit Department, or the University’s external hotline.
-Refer to the MSU Manual of Business Procedures Fiscal Misconduct Guidelines for more information on the hotline.
+Refer to the MSU Manual of Business Procedures Misconduct Guidelines for more information on the hotline.